KanwarIITRPR/CS204-Project/README.md

 ### File Descriptions

 1. **main.cpp**: The main driver program that orchestrates the assembly process, including file I/O, two-pass assembly, and output generation.
 2. **commands.cpp**: Defines opcode, function code, and other binary encodings for RISC-V instructions according to the RISC-V specification.
 3. **utils.cpp**: Contains utility functions for binary/hexadecimal conversions, string manipulation, and other helper functions.
+4. **simulator.cpp**: Implements a RISC-V simulator that emulates instruction execution, handling stages such as Fetch, Decode, Execute, Memory Access, and Writeback.
+It includes a control circuit for managing execution flow and register updates.

 ## How It Works

 <img src="ok.svg" alt="Alt text" width="75%" height="75%">

 ### Assembly Process

 The assembler uses a two-pass approach to resolve labels and generate machine code:

 #### First Pass
 1. Scan through the entire assembly file